Focus on Wuhan, China

 For More Information

-Wuhan will be the site of one of Canada’s newest trade offices abroad, slated to open in 2009.
+Wuhan is one of Canada’s 10 trade offices in China, opened in 2010.
 The office is an indication of the increasing attention Canada is paying to China and will further support Canadian interests in the region.

 Area: 8,494.41 km²